DakDune/CAFDuneWork/README.md

 ---
 # USAGE

-The code is being hosted on a cloud, meaning simply use this link and it should work.
+The code is being hosted on a cloud, meaning you can just use this link and it should work.
 No need to code or download anything.
 Optionally, if you want to get it running locally following the instructions below (**NOT** Necessary).

 **LINK**: https://cafdunework-monitoringplantcov.streamlit.app/#ecological-transect-data-processor